stealthman22/100-days-of-code/r5-log.md

 IIFE is a function that is only run once in the code's lifetime, technically the function runs once and disappears from the code's memory.

 A closure is basically the variable environment attached to a function, exactly as it was when the function was created.

+### Day 92

+I finished up with CLosures today and the functions section of the course.
+Started with arrays today and learnt a few more array methods (slice, splice, reverse).
+With array methods, keep in mind the ones that mutate the array and the ones that don't.